-Now that the eIDAS Regulation is in full effect, the ease of cross-border digital business is a reality in the EU.
-The new Regulation comes at an opportune time to make trusted communications between businesses, citizens and public authorities easier in Europe – removing the previous hurdles and fragmented legal frameworks for e-signatures and electronic identification from the Regulation's predecessor, the EU Directive.
+With the eIDAS Regulation taking legal effect in 2016, the ease of cross-border digital business is a reality in the European Union (EU).
+The EU Regulation makes trusted communications and electronic transactions between businesses, citizens and public authorities easier among EU member states – removing the previous hurdles and fragmented legal frameworks for e-signatures and electronic identification from the Regulation's predecessor, the EU Directive.

-Many people believed that the Directive mandated the use of the Qualified E-Signature in order for the e-signature to be legally effective, which wasn't the case. eIDAS corrects this misinterpretation and lets organizations choose from the types of electronic signature the optimal signature for that use case – whether that's the Basic, Advanced or Qualified E-Signature.
+Many people believed that the Directive mandated the use of the Qualified E-Signature in order for the e-signature to be legally effective, which wasn't the case. eIDAS corrected this misinterpretation and lets organizations choose from the types of electronic signature the optimal signature for that use case – whether that's the Basic (or Basic electronic signature), Advanced, or Qualified E-Signature.
 All three categories can be legally effective under eIDAS.

 When Does It Make Sense to Use Qualified E-Signatures?

-While all three forms of e-signature are perfectly acceptable and have the same admissibility as a handwritten signature, there are a number of use cases where organizations may need to use the Qualified E-Signature.
-This type of e-signature is based on a digital signature created through a device such as a smart card or USB token using a unique key and digital certificate known as a qualified certificate assigned to an individual person.
+While all three forms of e-signature are perfectly acceptable and have the same admissibility as a handwritten signature, there are a number of use cases where organizations may need to use the Qualified E-Signature (QES).
+This type of e-signature is based on a digital signature created through a qualified signature creation device (QSCD) such as a smart card or USB token using a unique key and digital certificate known as a qualified certificate assigned to an individual person.
 The digital signature is important, because it applies a time stamp and electronic seal to the document.
-The qualified certificate and associated key must be obtained from a Trust Service Provider (TSP) and must be provided on a supported device to use with a computer system.
+The qualified certificate and associated key must be obtained from a qualified Trust Service Provider (TSP or QTSP) and must be provided on a supported electronic signature creation device to use with a computer system.
 The qualified TSP will be included in an EU trust list.

-A key objective of eIDAS is to enable the electronic identification and trust services to offer cross-border services, including issuing qualified certificates to support the Qualified E-Signature.
+A key objective of eIDAS is to enable the electronic identification and trust services to offer cross-border services, including issuing qualified certificates from a certificate authority to support the Qualified E-Signature.
 Examples include the use of smart cards for signing documents – particularly in the government, military and financial institutions that regularly deal with high value and high risk digital transactions.

 Signing with Smart Cards

 Admittedly, one of the most confusing aspects of eIDAS is how to put the regulation into practice.
-If you use an open e-signature platform like eSignLive, we make it easy to get started because our solution meets ALL of the eIDAS requirements for e-signatures right out-of-the-box. eSignLive utilizes standards-based digital signatures and X.509 certificates, which ensures universal acceptance.
+If you use an open electronic signature solution like OneSpan Sign, we make it easy to get started because our solution meets ALL of the eIDAS requirements for e-signatures right out-of-the-box.
+OneSpan Sign utilizes standards-based digital signatures and X.509 certificates, which ensures universal acceptance.
 You get immediate interoperability with qualified certificates issued by any qualified TSP – unlike other vendors whose platforms require development work to gain the functionality to support electronic certificates from specific issuers.

 Here's how it works:

-- Prior to e-signing, the documents are securely added to eSignLive by the sender.
+- Prior to e-signing, the electronic documents are securely added to OneSpan Sign by the sender.

-- The signer enters eSignLive through one of its supported channels and authentication methods before accessing the documents.
+- The signatory enters OneSpan Sign through one of its supported channels and authentication methods before accessing the documents.